jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 ### Create Infrastructure Deployment Stage

-Now that we have an environment with an approval check configured, we in the home stretch.
+Now that we have an environment with an approval check configured, we have reached the home stretch.
 Shown below is the `azure-pipelines.yaml` file in its entirety, updated to include the deployment stage:

 {% gist c854e1b2bcc2d7208ca2844a758d95ab azure-pipelines.complete.yaml %}